Code-Institute-Submissions/northernspecimens/README.md

 ### Future features
 * Future features to include into the website would be a blog and checkout page.
+* Future features: checkboxes uncheck if another one is checked.

 ## Technologies used: